frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3100:** Given is that I have rerun a report as a Frank developer and that this test failed.
 I want the option to compare the original capture to the new results.
 I want to see the two datasets next to each other such that I can see what is the same and what is different.

+**3105:** Given is that I as a user am comparing a report in the context of story **3100**.
+If a checkpoint differs from its counterpart, I want it to have a different color on both sides so that I can see quickly where the differences are.

 **3108:** Given is that I am comparing a report in the context of story **3100**.
 On one side I have the checkpoints in the report and on the other side I have the checkpoints produced by the rerun.
 As a user, I want that the selected checkpoint is synchronized.
 If I select a checkpoint on one side, I want that the corresponding checkpoint on the other side is selected automatically.
 This helps me to do my analysis more quickly.

 **3110:** Given is that I have rerun a report and that this test failed.
 Given is also that the number of checkpoints at both sides is different.
 As a user I want that Ladybug chooses intelligently what checkpoints to the left belong to what checkpoints to the right.
 When I look at one checkpoint I want to see the corresponding checkpoint next to it.
 I do not want to search on the other side for the corresponding checkpoint.